Confessions of a Cherry Picker

 The truth might be different.

-I actually just found the right fit: a class time that fits (6am) with a coach that fits, at an affiliate where a main focus (barbell movements) is something that thrills me and forces my feet into sneakers at a dark hour when most people are still dreaming about riding dinosaurs and having sex.
-(Not together.
-Get your mind out of weird places.
-Jeez.)
+I actually just found the right fit: a class time that fits (6am) with a coach that fits, at an affiliate where a main focus (barbell movements) is something that thrills me and forces my feet into sneakers at a dark hour when most people are still dreaming about riding dinosaurs or having sex.
 The routine allows me (psychologically) to deal with the unexpected.

 It’s not a big, sexy answer.
 But, sometimes, that’s exactly how we find what works.
 This feels right.
 Safe, I can embrace the opportunity to feel unsafe.
-Or, I just stopped being a pu**y.
-Either answer will be graded as correct.
+(Sort of.
+In a way.
+You know what I mean.)